mayaanne/foundations/sprint-5/js-minesweeper.md

 When you're done, commit your code!

 Hey, it's a game!
-The next assignment contains some finishing off tasks and stretch goals.
+The next part contains some finishing off tasks and stretch goals.
+Even if you don't complete them, please do the 'When you're finished' section below before moving on to the next part of this sprint.

-Please do the push to GitHub Pages regardless though, and share your work with the your fellow Phase-0 students.

 ## Finishing Touches

 Congratulations on making it this far!
 We hope you enjoyed (or at least were not driven to distraction by) this little journey through a classic game.

 The basics are complete, but there are so many more things to work on.
-Here are some stretch goals if you're done ahead of time and your other assignments for this sprint are complete.
+Here are some stretch goals if you're done ahead of time and want to flex your skills.
 Don't get too bogged down in trying to make your game perfect: it's much more important that you learn the principles behind it.

-#### Stretch Goal 1: automatically generate the board!
+#### Stretch Goal 1 - automatically generate the board!
 Instead of just typing out the global board object, write a function to create it.
 Each cell will need row, col, isMine, isMarked, and hidden properties.
 You could start by simply setting every isMine to true, but later you'll probably want to have a random number of mines scattered throughout the board.

-#### Stretch Goal 2: reset the board!
+#### Stretch Goal 2 - reset the board!
 After a win or loss, give players a chance to try again by resetting the board to its default state.
-You'll need to put classes back the way they were at the start, and re-initialise the global board object.
+You'll need to put classes back the way they were at the start, and re-initialize the global board object.

-#### Stretch Goal 3: sound effects!
+#### Stretch Goal 3 - sound effects!
 Investigate how to use JavaScript to play a sound when the user uncovers or marks a cell.
 Play an explosion when they uncover a bomb, and applause when they win.
 Resource: Play sound on :hover

-#### Stretch Goal 4: you decide!
+#### Stretch Goal 4 - you decide!
 Let your imagination run rampant.
 Maybe they're not mines after all, but kumquats!
 Restyle the board, change the rules, make it your own.

 ## When you've finished